youssefmahran/Aerial-Robotics-Lab/ROS1/Ardupilot_Gazebo_Plugin.md

 ```
 Save the file and close

-In the terminal run make the script executable
+In the terminal make the script executable
 ```
 chmod +x ./gaz.sh
 ```